 Ethics and professionalism toolkit

 Issues around professionalism and ethics, by their very nature, are not black and white.
 In every situation there are grey areas that must be considered and examined.
 This toolkit will help to guide you in thinking about issues, and how to prevent and solve them.
 For convenience they are divided into six broad categories.
-Click on the section heading to be taken to the list of resources:

 Many who face questions about ethics and professionalism claim that they were unaware that they were doing anything wrong.
 Ignorance is not a valid excuse, especially in a self-regulated profession.
 It is the responsibility of all involved in the provision of physiotherapy services to be aware of the rules.
 Being aware of good business practices will go a long way in helping to prevent incidents of fraud, waste and abuse.